 Classification of Certain Cash Receipts and Cash Payments-In August and November 2016, the FASB issued updated guidance which clarifies how a company should classify certain cash receipts and cash payments on the statement of cash flows and clarifies that restricted cash should be included in the total of cash and cash equivalents on the statement of cash flows.
-The new guidance for both updates is effective for annual and interim periods beginning after December 15, 2017 and is to be applied on a retrospective basis.
-The Company adopted this new guidance on January 1, 2018 and its impact is not expected to be material to the Company's financial statements.
+The Company adopted this new guidance on January 1, 2018, which resulted in the reclassification of "cash deposited with clearing organizations and other segregated cash" and "deposits with banks and short-term investments" from operating activities to components of "cash and cash equivalents and restricted cash" on the consolidated statement of cash flows.
+In addition, the Company reclassified cash flows related to customer deposits from operating activities to financing activities.
+This resulted in changes in deposits with banks and short-term investments and customer deposits no longer being reflected in cash flows from operating activities.
+Except for the reclassification of these items on the consolidated statement of cash flows for all years presented, the new guidance had no impact on the Company's financial statements.

 Clarifying the Definition of a Business-In January 2017, the FASB issued updated guidance to clarify the definition of a business within the context of business combinations.
-The updated guidance requires that when substantially all of the fair value of the gross assets acquired (or disposed of) is concentrated in a single identifiable asset or a group of similar identifiable assets, the set is not a business.
+The updated guidance requires that when substantially all of the fair value of the gross assets acquired (or disposed of) is concentrated in a single identifiable asset or a group of similar identifiable assets, such asset or group of assets is not a business.
 This updated guidance is expected to reduce the number of transactions that need to be further evaluated as business combinations.
-If further evaluation is necessary, the updated guidance will require that a business set include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create output.
-The updated guidance will remove the evaluation of whether a market participant could replace missing elements.
-The new guidance is effective for annual and interim periods beginning after December 15, 2017 and is to be applied on a prospective basis.
-The Company adopted the new guidance on January 1, 2018 and it will be applied to business combinations on a prospective basis.
+If further evaluation is necessary, the updated guidance requires that a business set include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create output.
+The updated guidance removes the evaluation of whether a market participant could replace missing elements.
+The Company adopted the new guidance on January 1, 2018 and it did not have a material impact on the Company's financial statements.